 Nalbuphine Hydrochloride Injection induced an increased frequency of mutation in the mouse lymphoma assay.
 Nalbuphine Hydrochloride Injection did not have mutagenic activity in the Ames test with four bacterial strains, in the Chinese Hamster Ovary HGPRT assays or in the Sister Chromatid Exchange Assay.
 Clastogenic activity was not observed in the mouse micronucleus test or the cytogenicity bone marrow assay in rats.

 Impairment of Fertility

-Prolonged use of opioid analgesics during pregnancy may cause neonatal opioid withdrawal syndrome.
+Use of opioid analgesics for an extended period of time during pregnancy may cause neonatal opioid withdrawal syndrome.
 Available data with Nalbuphine Hydrochloride Injection in pregnant women are insufficient to inform a drug-associated risk for major birth defects and miscarriage.

 The estimated background risk of major birth defects and miscarriage for the indicated population is unknown.
 All pregnancies have a background risk of birth defect, loss, or other adverse outcomes.
 In the U.S. general population, the estimated background risk of major birth defects and miscarriage in clinically recognized pregnancies is 2–4% and 15–20%, respectively.

 Fetal/Neonatal Adverse Reactions